Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

 2. Request a Review If Available

 In some cases, Pages lose recommendation eligibility due to automated classification systems.
-If your Page has no policy violations, you may be able to request a review through:
+If your Page shows no policy violations, you may be able to request a review through:

 • Meta Business Suite